-Your mind immediately jumps to some random fun fact about yourself—like how you can eat a whole jar of pickles in one sitting or your passion for arm-knitting blankets.
+Imagine a hiring manager asks you in an interview: “Tell me, what makes you unique?”
+Does your mind immediately jump to some random fun fact about yourself—like how you can eat a whole jar of pickles in one sitting or your passion for arm-knitting blankets?

 This doozy of an interview question can throw off any skilled candidate—don’t let that be you!
 Here’s everything you need to know about why this question gets asked, and how you can totally nail your answer.
 Plus, what to do when you encounter this question in an online application (because it happens).

 Why Hiring Managers Ask “What Makes You Unique?”

 “Most times hiring managers are going to be looking at multiple candidates for a role, and generally speaking they’re probably going to...have to make some hard decisions,” he explains.
 “So being able to tease out what separates candidates is important.”

 That means this is your prime opportunity to make yourself stand out from the pack—especially when the pack looks awfully similar on paper.

 It’s also a simple test of your self-awareness and communication skills.
 “If a candidate can provide a very strong and compelling answer, it demonstrates to the hiring manager that the candidate…has done the thought and reflection that’s needed to understand what it would take for them to do the role and why they’re best positioned for it,” says Dea.